-The Certified Wireless Infrastructure Technician (CWIT®) program is a comprehensive program perfect for those with 2-3 years’ experience within network infrastructure who wish to extend their knowledge, practical hands-on skills, qualifications and certifications into the wireless infrastructure environment.
+The five-day Certified Wireless Infrastructure Technician (CWIT®) is a comprehensive program perfect for those with 2-3 years’ experience within network infrastructure who wish to extend their knowledge, practical hands-on skills, qualifications and certifications into the wireless infrastructure environment.

-Learners can take their existing network cabling knowledge and skills to the next level by gaining a valuable insight into current and emerging wireless networking technologies used for providing in-building wireless coverage.
+Learners will expand their knowledge and skills to gain a thorough understanding of current and emerging wireless networking technologies used for in-building wireless coverage.
 Methods used for connection to backbone networks also feature with explorations into the principles of microwave access radio, fibre systems and cable technologies such as DSL.
-Each subject area covers the latest standards and codes of practice, and ensures technicians are armed with everything they need to undertake installation projects to the highest possible standards.
+The organisation and management of site records and wireless system test results through OEM software is also included.

-Focused practical hands-on sessions are incorporated throughout this program, including a focus on advanced wireless infrastructure troubleshooting, wireless coverage surveys and network testing tools.
+Practical hands-on sessions are incorporated throughout this program, including a focus on advanced wireless infrastructure troubleshooting, wireless coverage surveys and network testing tools.
 The organisation and management of site records and wireless system test results through OEM software is also included.
 A certified CWIT® will be undaunted when dealing with escalations and problem resolution within a strategic wireless network project.

 A minimum of two years installation experience within the network infrastructure sector is required.
 Successful completion of the Certified Network Cable Installer (CNCI®) program would be advantageous.
 If you would like to discuss your experience or suitability for this program please contact us.